HSCTarou/hsctarou.github.io/_posts/2020-07-31-HackPark-Writeup-TryHackMe.md

 For some reason, nmap is not giving any information about the open ports for this machine, but I'll anticipate that we have ports **80** and **3389** open.

-First of all, taking a look of the website ```http://10.10.203.246``` we see the following landing page:
+First of all, taking a look of the website ```http://10.10.203.246``` we can see the following landing page:

 ![Landing Page](/images/THM/HackPark/00-landing-page.png "Landing Page"){: .align-center}